salsita/shishito/doc/README.md

 ## Generete doc from code comments

-If you want to generate documentation from shishito source codes, you have tu run following command (from doc directory):
+If you want to generate documentation from shishito source codes, you have to run following command (from doc directory):

 ``` sphinx-apidoc -M -f -o source ../shishito  ```